DhayananthB/numpy_pandas/README.md

-# numpy_pandas
+# My Reference
-The repository is for my reference of numpy and pandas
+The repository is for my reference of python packages like numpy and pandas

 ## Numpy - Numerical Python